 - Set goals: Customer journey mapping is fruitless without objectives.
 Outline the actions you’d like buyers to take as they move through the life cycle.

 Customer journeys are unique.
 It should be specific to your brand and customers.
 It’s not a cookie-cutter exercise.
-You may also have multiple customer journeys.
+In today’s digital world, you may also have multiple buyer journeys.
 That’s normal.
 Don’t think you can only have one.

 We’ll start with a framework.